 Companies should communicate the details of their program to employees to ensure that everyone has access to the information they need.
 This includes eligibility requirements – such as minimum time employed with the company, minimum donation amount, etc. – and any restrictions or limitations on which charitable organizations can receive gifts through the matching program.

-Ultimately, a successful corporate matching gift program requires careful planning, attention to detail, and strong communication with employees throughout the process.
+A successful corporate matching gift program requires careful planning, attention to detail, and strong communication with employees throughout the process.